 Autumn evokes deep‑seated, foreboding aspects to the heavens that involve ominous cultural lore.
 There’s no shortage of melancholy autumn myths, possibly because of the season’s dying plants and diminished food.

-In most places, November begins the cloudiest section of the year, further diminishing the already-weak precious sunlight.
+In most places, November will begin the cloudiest section of the year, further diminishing the already-weak precious sunlight.
 Moreover, the season’s long nights epitomize darkness and mystery, giving primitive civilizations an uneasy dread that went beyond their fear of nocturnal predators.
 Widespread cultures linked night with disaster.
 Even that word derives from the night sky: Dis means bad; Aster means star.

 In modern times, sky‑related hazards are relatively small, but the risk is neither zero, nor is it limited to sensational possibilities such as being clobbered by a meteor.